liveoak-io/liveoak-example-chat-android/README.md

 LiveOak Configuration
 ------------------------------

 For LiveOak you will need to deploy the chat-html hosted application and configure a storage collection to store the chats:

 1) Have a MongoDB instance up and running and available at the host and ports specified in the chat-html's application.json file

 2) Make sure you have a collection called 'chat' within the database specified in the application.json file.
-If you do not have a collection called 'chat' you can create it through the liveoak system using the following curl command:
+If you do not have a collection called 'chat' you can create it through the LiveOak system using the following curl command:

 ```
 curl -X POST --header "Content-Type:application/json" http://10.42.0.1:8080/chat/storage/ --data "{ id: 'chat', capped: true, size: 102400, max:100}"